hmcts/ops-runbooks/aks/redeploying-aks-clusters.md

 - Confirm pods are back to correct numbers after revert

 ### Management (cftptl-intsvc)

+**Warning** - If you need to destroy this existing cluster then please ensure that you take a snapshot of the Jenkins disk (once the cluster has been stopped) that Sandbox Jenkins uses which runs on this cluster, the location can be obtained from [here](https://github.com/hmcts/cnp-flux-config/blob/85d61449e8633c6a975798c01e7ce155c9861c7e/apps/jenkins/jenkins/ptl-intsvc/disk.yaml#L8).
+Ensure that the snapshot is placed somewhere safe so that it can be used to take create a new disk.
+The reason for taking this snapshot is that the Jenkins disk is a persistent disk which on a recent destroy of the PTLSBOX cluster ended up also deleting that jenkin disk.
+As a result this meant that upon the cluster being re-deployed there was no Jenkins Disk available therefore Jenkins would not work at all until a the Jenkins disk was recreated from a previously taken snapshot.

+#### Before deployment of a cluster

 - Make an announcement that Jenkins will be unavailable.
 This environment is best to be done early in the morning.
 Example announcement to send in the cloud-native-announce slack channel is:-

 > Hi @here,
 > Due to planned upgrades of AKS, we will be upgrading the management (cftplt-intsvc) cluster at 8am, Monday 26th April.
 As a result of this, Jenkins will be offline during the upgrade and > unavailable for around one hour.>

+* Stop the cluster and once it has has fully stopped take a snapshot of the disk referenced [here](https://github.com/hmcts/cnp-flux-config/blob/85d61449e8633c6a975798c01e7ce155c9861c7e/apps/jenkins/jenkins/ptl-intsvc/disk.yaml#L8) and ensure it is placed somewhere safe so that we can re-use this snapshot to re-create the jenkins disk after the cluster has been redeployed.

 * Run the [Pipeline](https://dev.azure.com/hmcts/CNP/_build?definitionId=483&_a=summary) ensuring Action is set to Destroy, Cluster is set to cluster you plan to destroy and Environment is set to **PTL** before clicking on **Run**.

 * Run the [Pipeline](https://dev.azure.com/hmcts/CNP/_build?definitionId=483&_a=summary) ensuring Action is set to Apply, Cluster is set to cluster you plan to build and Environment is set to **PTL** before clicking on **Run**.

+* Once the pipeline to deploy the cluster has completed, refer to the snapshot previously taken and create a new disk from it named as **jenkins-disk** ensuring it is placed in the location referenced [here](https://github.com/hmcts/cnp-flux-config/blob/85d61449e8633c6a975798c01e7ce155c9861c7e/apps/jenkins/jenkins/ptl-intsvc/disk.yaml#L8).

 #### After deployment of a cluster